qihanwu1/qihanwu1.github.io/_pages/about.md

 Visual Illusions
 ------
 I designed and created various visual illusions.
 I think visual illusions can tell us a lot about how humans see the world and how their mind works.
-They are also fun and cool to look at.
+Visual illusions are also fun and cool to look at.
 See some of the visual illusions I created in 'Demo'.

 **Motion Silencing**